Dowell-Lab/FStitch/README.md

 * Better annotate 5' and 3' ends of genes for differential transcription analysis and Tfit RNAPII modeling
 * Filter regions of active transcriptional activity for downstream application (i.e. Tfit bidirectional predictions for enhancer identification)
 * Differentiate and analyze genome-wide coverage of active transcription between treatment types
+* Annotate bidirectional transcripts for differential transcription and motif displacement analayses

 The following is an example of FStitch output: